xtrinch/TappyDefender/README.md

 ## Acknowledgements

-Made with a litle help from the book Android game programming by example.
+Made with a litle help from the book **Android game programming by example**.